A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Data and Complementary simulations

-A third set of simulations were also generated to simulate the observed case of dipole modulation in data, where the modulation is present only on large angular scales of the CMB sky up to $l\sim 64$ \cite{Hoftuft_2009_lowL}.
-In order to simulate such ``\emph{low-l-dm}'' maps, we combine the spherical harmonic coefficients of an FFP12 isotropic \sevem\ CMB map and a \emph{pure-dm} map with the same index using a ``cosine'' filter defined in multipole space for smooth transition between dipole modulated $a_{lm}$ at low multipoles to isotropic $a_{l m}$ at high multipoles.
+A third set of simulations were also generated to simulate the observed case of dipole modulation in data, where the modulation is present only on large angular scales of the CMB sky up to $l\sim 64$ \cite{Hoftuft_2009_lowL,HansonLewis2009}.
+In order to simulate such \emph{low-l-dm} maps, we combine the spherical harmonic coefficients of an FFP12 \emph{isotropic} \sevem\ CMB map and a \emph{pure-dm} map with the same index using a ``cosine'' filter defined in multipole space for smoothly transitioning between dipole modulated $a_{lm}$'s at low multipoles to isotropic $a_{l m}$'s at high multipoles.
 The filter is defined as,

 choosing $l_1 = 60$ and $l_2 = 70$ for our purpose.
 Thus a \emph{low-l-dm} CMB map with dipole modulation confined to large angular scales is generated as,